maagnaa/java-bootcamp/README.md

 #### Unchecked Exceptions
-If a program throws an unchecked exception, which is an exception that happens during runtime, it reflects some error inside the program logic.
+If a program throws an unchecked exception, which is an exception that happens during runtime, it reflects either some error inside the program logic or that something is missing from the code.
+If something is missing, it might for example be that appropiate checks need to be put in place to make sure corrective action is taken when something (for example a variable or input) is not what we expected.

 For example, if we divide a number by 0, Java will throw ArithmeticException: